-Twin suicide bombings rock central Baghdad, at least 28 dead
+Twin suicide bombings rock central Baghdad, at least 32 dead

 Iraq is also grappling with a severe economic crisis brought on by low oil prices that has led the government to borrow internally and risk depleting its foreign currency reserves.
 The Central Bank of Iraq devalued Iraq’s dinar by nearly 20% last year to meet spending obligations.

-Associated Press writer Murtada Faraj contributed.
+Associated Press writer Murtada Faraj in Baghdad contributed to this report.